t0mk/kafka-avro-writer/README.md

 $ docker compose -f compose-example.yml up
 ```

+## Stored files

+The tool stores the files as `<topic>.<randomstring>.tmp`.
+Once every `rotate_interval` and on SIGINT and SIGTERM, the current tmp file is renamed to `<topic>.<randomstring>.<datetime>.avro`.

+On SIGKILL or SIGSTOP, there will be orphaned `.tmp` files.
+These files are most likely valid avro container files, and they also be used in the Redhsift COPY.

 ## Loading to Redshift

 The Avro container files created by `kafka_avro_writer` can be loaded from S3 to Redshift with the COPY command.